-1 And it came to pass afterward, that he made his way through every city village, preaching announcing as glad tidings the kingdom of God: and the twelve were with him.
-And certain woman. who had been healed of evil spirits infirmities, Mary Magdalene, from whom went seven devils had gone out, and Joanna the wife of Chuza, Herod's steward, and Susanna, and many others, which ministered unto him of possessions.
+1 And it came to pass afterward, that he made his way through every city and village, preaching and announcing as glad tidings the kingdom of God: and the twelve were with him.
+And certain woman, who had been healed of evil spirits and infirmities, Mary called Magdalene, from whom went seven devils had gone out, and Joanna the wife of Chuza, Herod's steward, and Susanna, and many others, which ministered unto him of their possessions.